-- Write for reviewers who are generally knowledgeable but may not have a thorough or deep understanding of your proposed research area.
-Use plain, easily understood language. - Answer all questions completely within the character or page limits specified in the grant application.
+- Write for reviewers who are generally knowledgeable but may not have a thorough or deep understanding of your proposed management area.
+Use plain, easily understood language. - Answer all questions completely within the character or page limits specified in the grant application. - The Project Evaluation Profile included in this document will be used to score and compare the grant applications.